 Many lenses have anti-reflection coatings on their surfaces, which substantially reduce the reflections caused by the refractive index change at the surface.
 Note, however, that this works only in a limited wavelength range.
 There is a trade-off between a high suppression of reflections and a broad operation bandwidth.

 There are also abrasion-resistant coatings, making lenses more robust.

-- In laser technology, lenses are often used for collimating or focusing of laser beams.
+- Focusing lenses are used for focusing laser beams, for example.
 Particularly for large diffraction-limited beams focused with high-NA lenses, the achieved focal spot sizes can be very small (potentially with a beam waist radius below 1 μm).

-See also: focal length, refraction, numerical aperture, anti-reflection coatings, chromatic aberrations, achromatic optics, thermal lensing
+See also: gradient-index lenses, cylindrical lenses, scanning lenses, objectives, ball lenses, Fresnel lenses, focal length, refraction, numerical aperture, custom optics, anti-reflection coatings, astigmatism, imaging with a lens, chromatic aberrations, achromatic optics, spherical aberrations, aspheric optics, thermal lensing

 and other articles in the categories general optics, photonic devices